Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 The core may call this function at any time.
 For example, to enforce prediction resistance, the core can call `"add_entropy"` immediately after each call to `"get_random"`.
 The core must call this function in two circumstances:

 * Before the first call to the `"get_random"` entry point, to supply `"initial_entropy_size"` bytes of entropy.
-* After a call to the `"get_random"` entry point returns less than the required amount of random data, to supply `"reseed_entropy_size"` bytes of entropy.
+* After a call to the `"get_random"` entry point returns less than the required amount of random data, to supply at least `"reseed_entropy_size"` bytes of entropy.

 When the driver requires entropy, the core can supply it with one or more successive calls to the `"add_entropy"` entry point.
 If the required entropy size is zero, the core does not need to call `"add_entropy"`.